iotaledger/iota.c/README.md

 * Generate addresses
 * Implement a wallet application

-The documentation is host on [IOTA C Client Documentation](https://iota-c-client.readthedocs.io/en/latest/index.html)
+You can find API reference on [C Client API Reference](https://iota-c-client.readthedocs.io/en/latest/index.html)

 This is in highly development, so there may be performance and stability issues.
-Please report any issues in our [issue tracker](https://github.com/iotaledger/iota.c/issues/new/choose).
+Please report any issues in [Issues](https://github.com/iotaledger/iota.c/issues) or [Discussions](https://github.com/iotaledger/iota.c/discussions)

 ## Prerequisites